Mexican Meander - Vibrant Culture & Textiles

 Weaving and textiles are a living tradition and a cherished part of Mexico's cultural identity.

-The food is flavorful and not overly spicy - but tread carefully with the sauces and salsas served at the table; they range from tangy to incendiary!
+The food is flavourful and not overly spicy - but tread carefully with the sauces and salsas served at the table; they range from tangy to incendiary!

 The Old Towns are a delight to explore, offering a visual feast of colors, quaint doorways, and rich history.